 It was discovered by Henry Cavendish in 1766 by the action of dilute H2O4 on iron.
 It was named ‘inflammable air’, Lavoisier gave it the name hydrogen (Creek: Hydra = water, gennas = producer].
-It occurs in free state as well as in combined state.
+It occurs in free state as well as in a combined state.

-However, it has been placed in group 1 on the basis of its configuration 1s1, which is the basis of modern classification of elements.
+However, it has been placed in group 1 on the basis of its configuration 1s1, which is the basis of the modern classification of elements.

-The resemblance of Hydrogen with Alkali Metals:
+Resemblance of Hydrogen with Alkali Metals:

-(i) Electronic Configuration: Hydrogen has one electron in its valence shell-like alkali metals.
+Hydrogen has one electron in its valence shell-like alkali metals.

-(ii) Both hydrogen and alkali metals form unipositive ions.
+- Both hydrogen and alkali metals form unipositive ions.

 Na → Na+ + e–

 - Hydrogen and alkali metals both shows a +1 oxidation state.